 No guide to the Borghese Gallery would be complete without some must know tips for visiting.
 The Borghese Gallery can be tricky to visit.
-Here are some tips to ensure you experience the museum in the best way.
+Here are some tips to ensure you have the best museum experience.

 1. How Do I Get a Ticket to the Borghese Gallery?

 In low season, it may be possible to purchase same day tickets onsite.
-But generally, you must make a reservation to guarantee access.
+But generally, you 100% must make a reservation to guarantee access and avoid disappointment.

 The easiest way to make a reservation is to book a Borghese Gallery tour.
 Your expert guide will make the necessary reservations and ensure you see the key highlights in your 2+ hour time slot.

 You can also make a reservation either by telephone or online on the museum’s official website.
 You then collect your tickets in the basement.

-You'll have to check everything isn't fairly tiny before entering the gallery, including handbags, backpacks, strollers, umbrellas, etc. The bag check is outside and is free.
-There's often a long line.
+You’ll have to check everything that isn’t tiny before entering the gallery, including handbags, backpacks, strollers, umbrellas, etc. The bag check is outside and is free.
+There’s often a long line.
 So allot time for this process.

-You should arrive early (30 minutes) to the Borghese Gallery to allow time to check your bag and collect your ticket.
-You don't want that process to eat into your 2 hours.
-You'll get a claim check to reclaim your items when you're done with your visit.
+You should arrive early (30-40 minutes) to the Borghese Gallery to check your bag and collect your ticket.
+You don’t want that process to eat into your 2 hours.
+You’ll get a claim check to reclaim your items when you’re done with your visit.